mayasaffron/Kaur-Health/testing.md

 - I also needed to accompany this new logic, with some logic in the all blogs template.
 ![ template logic ](readme-materials/bug_screenshots/bug_9(f).png)

-- Now the user is unable to manually change the url, to attain another users' blogs.
+- Now the user is unable to manually change the URL, to attain another users' blogs.
 ![ defensive programming- working ](readme-materials/bug_screenshots/bug_9(g).png)

-## Bug 10 add blog url not working, since slug implementation
+## Bug 10 add blog URL not working, since slug implementation
-I needed to change my blog detail page url from
+I needed to change my blog detail page URL from
 ```
 urlpatterns = [
     path('', HomeView.as_view(), name='blog'),